 - Tools that can make selling easier

 Sure, you can put your Bluetooth headset on and start dialing people right away.
 But you’ll probably end up burning otherwise valuable leads or spinning your wheels looking for the right person to speak with.
 You can’t go in without knowing anything and expect people to be receptive—research is a must.
 The good news is that it’s relatively easy to do your research if you know what to look for.
+You won’t even need any special sales software at this point.

 Find your prospect